-In recent years, 2-in-1 and 3-in-1 devices have grown in popularity — and for good reason.
-While the power of a laptop is necessary for some tasks, others only require the simplistic functionality of a tablet to connect to the internet, data or communication apps with a touch or a swipe — no keyboard needed.
+In recent years, 2-in-1 and 3-in-1 computing endpoints have grown in popularity — and for good reason.
+While the power of a laptop is necessary for some tasks, others only require the simplistic functionality of a tablet to connect to the Internet, data or communication apps with a touch or a swipe — no keyboard needed.
 A multifunctional device can offer the best of both worlds.

-Although these kinds of laptops offer revolutionary features, they may not be right for every team.
+Although these newer endpoints offer revolutionary features, they may not be right for every team.
 To find the device best suited to your employees’ needs, you should evaluate and prioritize which features are most important to productivity and efficiency for your unique work environment.